Ed King (activist): Tougaloo College

-Jackson Woolworth’s sit-in
+Jackson Woolworth's sit-in

 In 1963, King played a part in an act of civil disobedience that gave the movement some of its most iconic images.
-On May 28, he and a small group of Tougaloo students and faculty drove 10 miles to downtown Jackson, joining multiracial demonstrators attempting to dine at a whites-only lunch counter in the Woolworth's store near the Governor’s mansion.
+On May 28, he and a small group of Tougaloo students and faculty drove 10 mi to downtown Jackson, joining multiracial demonstrators attempting to dine at a whites-only lunch counter in the Woolworth's store near the Governor's mansion.
 As one of several demonstrations planned with guidance from Medgar Evers of the NAACP, the sit-in was a small-scale challenge to the Jim Crow custom of denying black Americans their most basic rights.

-King had been assigned the role of “spotter,” so he could avoid arrest and provide regular, live telephone reports to John Salter and Evers, who were monitoring the action from the Jackson NAACP office.
-Wearing his ministerial clerical collar (often called a bullet-proof vest by members of SNCC), King stood behind three black students, Anne Moody, Pearlina Lewis, and Memphis Norman, who had volunteered to sit at the lunch counter.
+King had been assigned the role of "spotter," so he could avoid arrest and provide regular, live telephone reports to John Salter and Evers, who were monitoring the action from the Jackson NAACP office.
+Wearing his ministerial clerical collar (often called a bullet-proof vest by members of SNCC), King stood behind three black students, Anne Moody, Pearlena Lewis, and Memphis Norman, who had volunteered to sit at the lunch counter.

 News of the sit-in spread quickly, and soon a large crowd of whites descended on the store.
 The mob crowded the aisles near the counter, screaming obscenities, dumping condiments on the students, and even punching and kicking demonstrators.
 As the confrontation escalated, King phoned Evers to report what was happening at the counter.

 The police gathered outside the building made no attempt to curb the violence.
-The only people taken into custody were several whites picketing outside (including King’s wife Jeanette, arrested for blocking the sidewalk).
+The only people taken into custody were several whites picketing outside (including King's wife Jeanette, arrested for blocking the sidewalk).
 At one point, King went outside to confront Police Captain John Lee Ray and plead for the police to protect the demonstrators.
-Ray refused, claiming that the Supreme Court’s desegregation ruling prevented officers of the law from interfering unless a store manager requested help.
+Ray refused, claiming that the Supreme Court's desegregation ruling prevented officers of the law from interfering unless a store manager requested help.
 King rushed back into the store to ask management to intervene, but was unable to find anyone who would admit to being in charge.
-He then phoned Tougaloo College's president, Dr. A.D.
-Beittel, who in turn asked national church leaders to help bring Woolworth’s corporate executives into the conversation.
-The situation wasn’t defused until three hours later, when local management finally closed the store on orders from the national headquarters in New York City.
+He then phoned Tougaloo College's president, Dr. A. D. Beittel, who in turn asked national church leaders to help bring Woolworth's corporate executives into the conversation.
+The situation was not defused until three hours later, when local management finally closed the store on orders from the national headquarters in New York City.

-A few weeks later—and just six days after the assassination of Medgar Evers in Jackson—Ed King and John Salter were injured in a suspicious car crash—victims of what official police records called a traffic accident.
+A few weeks later—and just six days after the assassination of Medgar Evers in Jackson— King and John Salter were injured in a suspicious car crash—victims of what official police records called a traffic accident.
 The crash shattered King's jaw, causing disfiguring facial damage that would require numerous surgeries over the next 12 years.